chad-g-adams/chad-g-adams-hugo/content/post/code/random-hacks-of-kindness-2016.md

 * Good Nature Groundskeeping:  provides professional landscape maintenance services while also providing employment to people who are economically disadvantaged
 * etc.

 The challenge for CISED is to grow the social enterprise sector.
-While there is increasing awarness about social enterpries and a willingness on the purchasing side to procure their services, currently the main challenges are the lack of awareness of what services are available (for example I had only heard of about 3 of the 150 companies myself), and the ability to connect the buyers with the sellers.
+While there is increasing awareness about social enterprises and a willingness on the purchasing side to procure their services, currently the main challenges are the lack of awareness of what services are available (for example I had only heard of about 3 of the 150 companies myself), and the ability to connect the buyers with the sellers.

 The hackathon began with an energizing discussion with the stakeholders from CISED about how to connect purchasers and suppliers in an online marketplace.
 We went into details such as the three main types of purchasers involved: